 It is important that we determine whether a volunteer is considered to be supervised.
-Where an individual is supervised, to help determine the appropriate level of supervision, we must have regard to the statutory guidance issued by the Secretary of State (replicated at Annex E) in KCSIE 2023
+Where an individual is supervised, to help determine the appropriate level of supervision, we must have regard to the statutory guidance issued by the Secretary of State-(in KCSIE 2024.)